The COG-Train Programme

 - A practical guide for SARS-CoV-2 whole-genome sequencing – Sequencing, quality control, and variant-calling

-COG-Train’s first introductory course, “The Power of Genomics to Understand the COVID-19 Pandemic,” launched on 7 February and welcomed over 2,400 learners from 130 nations across the globe.
-The course is now reopened.
-The fifth and last course on Public Health Policy will run later in 2023, also hosted on the FutureLearn platform and will be freely available to everyone around the globe.
+COG-Train’s first introductory course, “The Power of Genomics to Understand the COVID-19 Pandemic,” launched on 7 February and welcomed over more than 4,000 learners from 130 nations across the globe.

 COG-Train will leverage the experience of Wellcome Connecting Science in the development of virtual courses – an online learning environment that allows for live interaction between the tutor and the learners in a smaller group environment.
 These virtual classroom resources are available for researchers and healthcare professionals located in Africa, Asia and Latin America.

 To increase the reach and impact of its learning materials, COG-Train will also develop train-the-trainer resources to increase capacity building by supporting trainees not only to learn new technology, but also to acquire the teaching skills required to run their own courses.

 Our virtual courses will involve a weeklong programme of hands-on intensive training in viral genome sequence analysis and interpretation of large-scale sequencing genomics data with a spotlight on SARS-CoV-2.
 You can view all the courses and register for them here.

 We will also be running a series of 3-day workshops focusing on building capacity in laboratory sequencing.